mocks-server/website/docs/guides-using-middlewares.md

 ## Using the Mocks Server API in middlewares

-As seen, Mocks Server route variants declaring `response` as functions will receive same arguments as `express` middlewares, but they also receive an extra argument containing [the whole Mocks Server Core API](api-core-api.md).
+As seen, Mocks Server route variants declaring `response` as functions will receive same arguments as `express` middlewares, but they also receive an extra argument containing [the whole `mocksServer` API](api-mocks-server-api.md).

 This means that it is possible to change the Mocks Server settings from a middleware, for example, so you could set a new global `delay` when a request is received, or change the current mock, or an specific route variant, etc.